-December 2020: The origins of the city of Wagoner are unique and progressive, with an early history that includes the first free public schools in Indian Territory, before statehood, and the home of the first female doctor in Indian Territory.
+By, Macy Goodnight.
+The origins of the city of Wagoner are unique and progressive, with an early history that includes the first free public schools in Indian Territory, before statehood, and the home of the first female doctor in Indian Territory.
 Built on a railroad switch that carried passengers from coast to coast, the town was a travel stop that provided lodging and entertainment, and also a shipping hub that benefitted from an exceptional wealth of natural resources.
 The city’s founders were brilliant minds with a forward-thinking mindset that welcomed diversity, making for a rich history with an extraordinary story.

 Today, visitors can discover this vibrant past and learn more about its innovative founders by exploring Wagoner: The Early Days in the Wagoner History Center.
 Guests will also be amazed to find a new, mind-blowing music memorabilia collection in The Legends of Country Music exhibit.
 This massive collection is unlike any other, anywhere.
 The museum is located at 122 S. Main, in the historic downtown district.

 Signed guitars and other memorabilia from Oklahoma’s own, Roy Clark, can be found, in addition to many other iconic performers’ items.